 - Being a developing country with a high rate of poverty makes it subject to a higher risk of petty theft and minor crimes which can be avoided with some common sense and smart practices.
 We will talk about it in the next chapters.

-Now, the US government has released a travel warning statement where you can see a classification of Mexican Destination according to the level of life danger in relation to the latest registered crime issues here below is a summary:
+Now, the US government has released a travel advisory for Mexico where you can see a classification of Mexican Destination according to the level of life danger in relation to the latest registered crime issues here below is a summary:

 The places with a Level 4 warning which means “Do not travel” are: